michaelsoftmd/ai-pet-project/README.md

 ## Getting Started

 I have made this guide as simple and straightforward as possible.
 I am not a coder by any means.
 I am a writer, so I have put it together from a beginner's mindset.
 This process should all be possible by someone who has decided to switch to Linux Mint after using Windows.
 Any errors should be covered in troubleshooting.
-I will add that the documentation for the programs we will be using is quite complete, also, so you can refer to that if you get stuck.
+I will add that the official documentation for the programs we will be using is quite complete, also, so you can refer to that if you get stuck.

 To get started, download PODMAN AI PET README near the top of this page.